BND Hamburger Icon

 Additional Costs

-• Conversations API (volume discounts available): 5 cents per active contact per month
+• Conversations API: 5 cents per active contact per month (volume discounts available)

-• Studio: 0.1 cent per flow execution (first 1,000 per month are free)
+• Studio: 0.1 cents per flow execution (first 1,000 per month free)

 Twilio Setup